 3.2 Timeframe for approval

-3.4 Additional step – LPI
+3.4 Additional step – LPI.

-Timelines for EC approval
+Timelines for Ethics Committee (EC) approval

 Check out below given timelines and feel free to use them in your planning.
 They’re updated as per the latest update (July 2015).